18 Best Work Boots On The Market (Review) in 2021

 Thorogood Men’s American Heritage work boots are attractive, durable light work boots that won’t wear you out by the end of a long day on the jobsite.
 While the boot provides more than adequate warmth when the mercury drops it’s also breathable enough to keep your feet comfortable on those summer days when the dogs are taking cover from the sun.
 Best of all there’s virtually no break-in period with the American Heritage.

 There’s an awful lot to like when it comes to Thorogood American Heritage work boots.
 They look great, wear beautifully and provide all the support you need where you need it.
 On top of that the oil-tanned upper keeps you dry in the rain and that same supple leather upper requires virtually no break-in time.
 And all for less than a smartphone.
 Maybe they should call them ‘smartboots’.
+Be sure to also check our guide to the best rain boots.

 Keen has a slightly different take on traditional men’s work boots.
 Their Pittsburgh steel toe boot resembles a hiking boot as much as something intended for the jobsite and that’s fine with us.
 It encompasses many of the aspects of a high end hiking boot that make them so comfortable even after long days on the trail.
 The Pittsburgh aims to please your feet by shielding your toes from dropped objects behind a steel hood, keeping them dry behind a waterproof upper and keeping you upright by way of oil and slip resistant outsoles.